 Pull Up A Chair & Let's Chat!

-- Tender beef cooks fast: Thin-sliced steak sears quickly and delivers rich flavor without a long marinade or complicated prep.
+- Tender beef cooks fast: Thinly sliced steak sears quickly and delivers big flavor without a long marinade.

-- Rice makes it a full meal: Fluffy rice soaks up every bit of that savory-sweet sauce and ties the whole bowl together.
+- Rice makes it a complete meal: Fluffy rice soaks up every bit of the savory-sweet sauce.

-- Better than takeout: Big flavor, layered texture, and dinner on the table without waiting on delivery.
+- Better than takeout: Big flavor, layered textures, and dinner on the table in about 30 minutes.

 What You'll Need & Why